djfoote/haskell-workshop-2014/README.md

     bigness x = if x > 50 then "big" else "small"

 This is Haskell's equivalent of an `if` statement.
 If you're familiar with ternary expressions in any language, this is the same thing.
-If not, all that's different is that the entire thing is an expression, which means it must evaluate to something, which means the `else` always has to be there.
+If not, all that's different is that the entire thing is an expression, which means it must evaluate to something, so the `else` always has to be there.
 It also means we can use it within other expressions like this:

     myMood sky = (if sky == "blue" then 'r' else 's') : "ad"